 - 1. Fundraisers should be designed to encourage student action and involvement.
 Students must refrain from asking the MPH community for direct monetary contributions. - Some examples of great ways to engage the MPH community in your fundraiser include blood drives, or other "action" drive, donate your time to assemble things, make cards, do a service drive, have students donate their wages from an hour of work/babysitting, etc. - 2.
 "Item drives" will be considered on a case-by- case basis, depending on availability on the fundraising calendar.
-Students must contact the Director of Development Ms. Gillis-Rose (krose@mphschool.org), if they wish to have a fundraising drive considered and they are encouraged to expand their pool of support for fundraising drives outside of the MPH community (e.g. churches, synagogues, local businesses, etc.). - 3.
+Students must contact the director of development Ms. Gillis-Rose (krose@mphschool.org), if they wish to have a fundraising drive considered and they are encouraged to expand their pool of support for fundraising drives outside of the MPH community (e.g. churches, synagogues, local businesses, etc.). - 3.
 Students are encouraged to engage the MPH community in their efforts by creating informational flyers (which can be given to Lower School teachers for distribution in backpacks, handed to Middle School and Upper School students, and displayed around the school.) - Students may not use MPH mailing lists/directory to mail or email letters to parents/alumni for donations for drives.
-This includes including that information in another school mailing or email/website post.

-4. Students can give their fundraising information to Ms. Critz (acritz@mphschool.org), for inclusion in the "Week Ahead" or to Ms. Neuner (ineuner@mphschool.org) for inclusion in the News Digest and social media.
+This includes including that information in another school mailing or email/website post. - 4.
+Students can give their fundraising information to Ms. Neuner (ineuner@mphschool.org) for inclusion in Snapshot and social media.